Small Business Guides

 Chase the money you're owed

 Understand the importance of collecting money on time so that you don’t leave cash on the table.
-Use your accounting software to draw up ageing summaries so you can see who is taking longest to pay.
+Use your accounting software to draw up aging summaries so you can see who is taking longest to pay.
 And then chase them, politely, and keep chasing them until they pay.
 Make your invoice payment terms and the payment due date very clear, to avoid any confusion.

 If you have a lot of invoices to chase, you might consider using a factoring agency.
 They can guarantee your invoice payments within a certain number of days by buying your accounts receivable ledger at a discount.
 However, it could cost you a significant percentage of the invoice total, and some agencies exclude the chasing of bad debts.
-Still, in some circumstances such agencies could help stabilize your cashflow.
+Still, in some circumstances such agencies could help stabilize your cash flow.

 Put financial management at the heart of your business

-Managing your finances and cashflow shouldn't be an afterthought.
+Managing your finances and cash flow shouldn't be an afterthought.
 It should be a fundamental part of your business strategy.